Baseflow/XF-Material-Library/README.md

 ##### Usage & Behavior

 An alert dialog is displayed by pushing a modal window.
-This will appear in front of the content of the app to provide critical information or ask for a decision. *Only one alert dialog may be displayed at a time.*
+This will appear in front of the content of the app to provide critical information or ask for a decision.

 Alert dialogs are interruptive.
 This means that it disables all app functionality when they appear, and remain on screen until confirmed, dismissed or a required action has been taken.